npezza93/calu_class_scheduler/README.md

 <li> all prerequisites are met.
 </ul>
 The student can also filter courses by times they don't want class.
 After building their schedule they can email it to their advisor and without setting up a meeting their advisor can approve their schedule.
+<br><br>
+The Calu Advisor is a responsive web application built on Rails 4 and Polymer 1.0 with a Postgres database.
 ___
 www.caluadvisor.com